termux/x11-packages/README.md

 More information about setting up graphical environment is on the [Termux Wiki].

-**Warning:** packages for legacy Android versions (Android OS 5/6) will no longer have primary support.
-Legacy branch will continue receive updates & bugfixes but no new packages will be added (except special cases).
-Packages for Android 5/6 will not be tested.
+**Warning:** Android 5 branch is reaches its end-of-life after 01.01.2020 and legacy binary packages will no longer be available for installation.

 ## How to enable this repository